T20 Blast: All the best bits from Finals Day at Edgbaston

-All the best bits from the NatWest T20 Blast Finals Day, including Samit Patel's performance and Andrew Flintoff's tumble.
+All the best bits from last year's T20 Blast Finals Day, including Samit Patel's performance and Andrew Flintoff's tumble!

 Samit Patel scored 64 not out from 42 balls as he shared a 132-run stand with Brendan Taylor to help the Outlaws post 190-4 in their 22-run win in the final at Edgbaston.

-The 32-year old then ran out Birmingham's Ed Pollock with a direct hit to cap off a game he hopes the England selectors were keeping an eye on.
+The 32-year-old then ran out Birmingham's Ed Pollock with a direct hit to cap off a game he hoped the England selectors were keeping an eye on.

 "I'd be disappointed if they didn't watch that," said Patel.
 "Playing for England is the utmost best for me.
 I love playing for England.
 Every time I put on an England shirt I don't think that I've let them down."

-Patel played a key role for Nottinghamshire in their T20 Blast and Royal London One-day Cup triumphs this year, and after not featuring for England since being an unused squad player in South Africa two years ago, the all-rounder believes he should get another chance.
+Patel played a key role for Nottinghamshire in their T20 Blast and Royal London One-day Cup triumphs that year, and after not featuring for England since being an unused squad player in South Africa two years ago, the all-rounder believed he warranted another chance.

 "Yeah it has hurt, especially in the white-ball format," said Patel of his international exclusion.
 "I'm an ambitious player.